low-ghost/vimax/README.md

 #Vimax

-An ax for maximum tmux and vim control...or something
+An ax for maximum tmux and vim control... or something

 ##Vimux Based Functionality